benshimonz/V1/README.md

 **Why do we need a schema?**

-Schema-free property graphs neither define nor enforce entity-types and relationships-types; each vertex and each edge may contain properties with any name and any value type.
+Schema-free property graphs neither define nor enforce entity-types or relationships-types; each vertex and each edge may contain properties with any name and any value type.
 Without schema we can’t enforce integrity.
 Without such integrity we can't define formal building-blocks for representing patterns.

 In order to ask and answer queries such as *“Any person who owns a white horse”* we first need to: